Daxyca/spaces-server/PROJECT_BRIEF.md

 ## 1. Project Overview

-**Goal**: Build Spaces, a social media site where users can interact with others and create their custom feeds.
+**Goal**: Build Spaces, a social media site where users can interact with others and create their custom spaces.

 ## 2. Core Features (MVP)